-Operational noise levels are predicted to comply with the relevant noise objectives at Winchester Downs homestead (NSR2), Coolibah homestead (NSR3) and Vermont Park (NSR4) homestead for all modelling scenarios (Years 5, 9, 19 and 27).
+Operational noise levels are predicted to comply with the relevant noise objectives at Winchester Downs homestead (NSR2), Coolibah homestead (NSR3) and Vermont Park homestead (NSR4) for all modelling scenarios (Years 5, 9, 19 and 27).

-Noise levels are predicted to exceed the relevant noise objectives at Olive Downs homestead (NSR1) by up to 5 A-weighted decibels (dBA), despite reasonable and feasible mitigation measures.
+Noise levels are predicted to exceed the relevant noise objectives at Olive Downs homestead (NSR1) by up to 5 A-weighted decibels (dBA), despite reasonable and feasible mitigation measures, during evening and night time periods.
 Accordingly, Whitehaven WS Pty Ltd (Whitehaven WS) intends to reach a mutually beneficial agreement with the owners of the Olive Downs homestead (NSR1).